 The Urban Lab Rzeszów involves local residents in the development of their city, improving the appearance of the city as well as the quality of life for all residents.

-RESIDENTS INFLUENCE THE CITY'S LOOK
+RESIDENTS INFLUENCE THE CITY'S appearance

 As part of this programme, the residents of Rzeszów have the opportunity to present their own micro-innovation projects addressing one of the following areas of improving quality of life: modern and inviting urban spaces; urban mobility solutions; greenery in the city.
-The Urban Lab is also a place for discussion, exchanging experiences and starting new businesses.
+The Urban Lab is also a place for dialogue, exchanging experiences and starting new businesses.
 The city focuses on these major corridors as prime areas to expand development.
 The concept examines how communities are impacted by policymaking, with a focus on people.

 IMPROVING THE URBAN ENVIRONMENT